jozadaquebatista/DQBIX-Game-Engine/README.md

 Since this is not perfect, here's a todo list.
 I really want some help!
   - Move everything from glMultiMatrix and glBegins/glEnds to shaders and vertex buffers [DONE!]
   - Code organization/refactoring
-  - Improve 2D Lighting and Shadows
+  - Rewrite 2D Lighting and Shadows.
   - Improve shader support [DONE!]
   - Add a physics engine (Box2D, Chipmunk or whatever...)
   - Particle systems